-The Northern Baroque collection is expressed clearly with works from Peter Paul Rubens, and crowned by Dutchman Rembrandt in several key pieces.
+The Northern Baroque collection is expressed clearly with works from Peter Paul Rubens and crowned by Dutchman Rembrandt in several key pieces.
 Rounding out the 17th-century presentation is Flemish and German still life’s, while the religious aspects of the period are represented by French masters Lorrain and Poussin.

 Anyone who spent their college years in a dorm is sure to recognize the modern art movement.
-Often the point of focus for posters and coffee table books, the museum provides a glimpse at pieces from some of the most noted figures.
+Often the focus for posters and coffee table books, the museum provides a glimpse at pieces from some of the most noted figures.

-Parking is free and ample, with accommodations by arrangement for tour busses and the disabled.
+Parking is free and ample, with accommodations by arrangement for tour buses and the disabled.
 The Metro and rail system offers stops nearby.
 An award-winning audio tour is available and highlights 400 of the key pieces to the collection, all for a reasonable price.